Instructions for Authors

 9. Open access: All articles publishing in this Journal will be open access, which means, articles are universally and freely accessible via the Internet immediately after publication through http://ajp.mums.ac.ir/.

-8. Publication fee: A publication fee of 2,000,000 Iranian Rials (IRR) for each Research and Review article and 1,500,000 Iranian Rials (IRR) for each Short Communication will be applied from the beginning of 2016.
-The whole process of publication from the time of submission is usually 2-5 month.
+A publication fee of 12,000,000 Iranian Rials (IRR) for each Research and Review article and 8,000,000 Iranian Rials (IRR) for each Short Communication will be applied from the beginning of January 2022.
+Please note that these charges will be applied only to the accepted articles of Iranian authors.

 C. Types of Articles